 Do a Google search for “personal training ‘write for us’” and you’ll find a wealth of sites that accept guest posting opportunities.
 Contact the editors and pitch them your topic.

 If you work gets some attention, and you wind up with something published, you may feature on a prominent website!
-This gets your name out there and a link back to your site which may result in new referral business.
+This gets your name out there and a link back to your site which may result in a new referral business.

 Starting Your Own Personal Trainer Business